tpavlek/tpavlek-me/source/_dessert_people/006-seedy-maple-breakfast-muffins.blade.md

             verdict: "They taste a bit too strongly of coconut for me and feel a bit too oily"
         rhi:
             stars: "4.0"
-            verdict: "These look healthy but still taste good"
+            verdict: "These taste like healthy"
 ---

 @include('_partials.dessert-people.post-verdict', [ 'verdicts' => $page->verdicts ])